jorgermurillo/SHARDS-C/README.md

 - [ ] Restructure the project as a shared and a static library.
 This work was done as part of a larger project for Dr. Cristina Abad (https://sites.google.com/site/cristinaabad/).

-## Instrunctions on how to use SHARDS
+## Instructions on how to use SHARDS

 To construct a Miss Rate Curve using SHARDS, you first need to declare a SHARDS element and initialize it using one of the three initilization functions.
 There are two versions of SHARDS:  Fixed-Rate and Fixed-Size.
 Generally speaking you want to use the Fixed-Size version, as it has a limit on the amount of memory it uses, the other version I implemented in order to understand the algorithm.
 To initialize a SHARDS Fixed-Size structure you write:
 ```